An equality between entanglement and uncertainty: Main result

-where $\Phi_{AA'}$ is the maximally entangled state and $\Lambda^{\pg}$ is the pretty good recovery map~\cite{BarnKnil02}.\footnote{We denote by $\Phi_{AA'}$ the \emph{normalized} maximally entangled state, and hence a factor $d_{A}$ appears in~\eqref{eq:h2qoperational}.} Both the pretty good measurement and the pretty good recovery map get very close to the performance of the optimal processes~\cite{Hausladen94,BarnKnil02}.
-We note that the conditional R{\'e}nyi $2$-entropy also appears in the study of randomness extractors (especially with quantum side information - privacy amplification)~\cite{RennerThesis05URL,TRSS10,Szehr}, and in its quantum counterpart decoupling~\cite{Dupuis10,Dup09,Szehr}.
-It is interesting to note that for the special case $\rho_{AB} = \rho_A \otimes \rho_B$,~\eqref{eq:mainResult} becomes an equation relating unconditional entropies that was discussed in~\cite{Ivanovic1992, BrukZeilPRL1999}.
-In addition, we also obtain relation~\eqref{eq:mainResult} for a variant $H_2'(A|B) \approx_{\varepsilon} \hmin(A|B)$, where $\approx_{\varepsilon}$ means up to small error terms (see Appendix for details).
+where $\Lambda^{\pg}$ is the pretty good recovery map~\cite{BarnKnil02}.
+(We denote by $\Phi_{AA'}$ the normalized maximally entangled state, and hence a factor $d_{A}$ appears in~\eqref{eq:h2qoperational}.)
+Both the pretty good measurement and the pretty good recovery map get very close to the performance of the optimal processes~\cite{Hausladen94,BarnKnil02}.
+For the special case $\rho_{AB} = \rho_A \otimes \rho_B$, \eqref{eq:mainResult} becomes an equation relating unconditional entropies that was discussed in~\cite{Ivanovic1992,BrukZeilPRL1999}, and used to derive uncertainty relations for Shannon entropies (see~\cite{EURreview1} for an overview).
+Furthermore, the conditional R{\'e}nyi $2$-entropy also appears in the study of randomness extractors against quantum side information (see e.g.~\cite{RennerThesis05URL,TRSS10}), and in its quantum counterpart decoupling (see e.g.~\cite{Dupuis10,Dup09}).

+We mention that the existence of a full set of MUBs is only known in prime power dimension~\cite{Bandy01,Wootters89}, but we show in Appendix~\ref{app:revisited} that our main result~\eqref{eq:mainResult} also holds for informationally complete positive operator valued measures (SIC-POVMs) and unitary 2-designs.
+For the latter efficient constructions are known in any dimension~\cite{Gross07,Dankert09}, and in particular the set of all bases defines a unitary 2-design.

-Our relation~\eqref{eq:mainResult} establishes, for the first time, an \emph{equivalence} between uncertainty $H_2(K|B\Theta)$ and our ability to recover entanglement as given by $H_2(A|B)$.
-It is deeply satisfying for us because it reconciles the apparently contradictory observations of EPR and Heisenberg into a single equation, and demonstrates that both effects were flip sides of the same coin.
+Our relation~\eqref{eq:mainResult} establishes an equivalence between uncertainty as measured by $H_2(K|B\Theta)$ and our ability to recover entanglement as given by $H_2(A|B)$.
+It is an operational way to merge the observations of EPR and Heisenberg into a single equation, demonstrating that both effects can be seen as flip sides of the same coin.